 Thank you for your advice!

-#6 Updated by John Lindgren about 1 month ago
+#6 Updated by John Lindgren 3 months ago

 If you can come up with a smaller test case to recreate the problem, or a debugger backtrace showing in which part of the code the hang occurs, we might be able to fix this.